Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Install Git
 • OS Lite does not include Git, so you will need to install it for this project.
+(This process will likely take a couple minutes time to complete.)
 ```
 sudo apt install git
 ```